-International opportunities have included exchanges to: Cologne, Germany, Grenoble, France, Barcelona, Spain, Stockholm, Sweden, Pisa, Italy, Melbourne, Australia.
-USA.
+International opportunities have included exchanges to: Cologne, Germany; Grenoble, France; Barcelona, Spain; Stockholm, Sweden; Pisa, Italy; Melbourne, Australia; USA.

-Other courses of interest 72 " Social Policy & Sociology 99 " Sustainability with Social Sciences, Policy & Law
+72 " Social Policy & Sociology 99 " Sustainability: Social Sciences, Policy & Law

 Information and Communication Studies gave me a better understanding of how information influences all aspects of society, particularly in business.
 It also gave me practical tools to analyse data and create meaning from it.
 My current role, as a Media Associate in Ireland's largest marketing communications company, involves liaising with agencies, on digital and offline media planning and buying.
 In my work, an understanding of the media landscape and keen attention to detail is vital.
 The skills and knowledge I gained from my studies have helped me in my career and they have also made me a more informed digital citizen. - Melanie O'Donovan, Graduate